ogni90/sca-maven-plugin/README.md

 The lower this number is, the better.

 ## Coupling Metrics
-To be able to calculate coupling metrics, the Plugin builds a graph of all classes (vertices) and connections between classes (edges) in the tested software.
+To be able to calculate coupling metrics, the plugin builds a graph of all classes (vertices) and connections between classes (edges) in the tested software.

 ### Coupling Between Objects(CBO)